Sampling quantum states with inequality constraints: Introduction

 Random samples of quantum states with specific probability distributions and/or governed by specific physical properties are very useful for many applications in quantum information science and other research areas.
 For instance, they play an important role in quantum state and parameter estimation~\cite{PhysRevA.55.R1561, PhysRevA.92.012108, PhysRevLett.117.010503}, allowing one to test and verify properties for certain classes of quantum states~\cite{PhysRevLett.100.110502, PhysRevLett.109.040502, 6967820}, as well as to test quantum channels and processes, such as the random quantum circuits leading to Quantum Supremacy~\cite{Lund2017, Bouland2019, shortGoogleQSupremacy}.
 Similar to sampling classical systems, independent rejection sampling methods are often inapplicable to high-dimensional quantum systems as they severely suffer from the exponential growth of resource requirements, known as the ``curse of dimensionality"~\cite{Donoho2000}.
 The positivity boundaries of the quantum state spaces, moreover, are typically extremely complex to characterize for otherwise convenient parameterizations, causing quantum states to be more challenging to sample.

 Most existing methods for the direct sampling of the random density matrices, which represent the quantum states numerically, rely on either clever parameterization of the state space or various kinds of induced measures~\cite{Wootters1990, Bengtsson2006, AlOsipov2010, Zyczkowski2011, Collins2016}.
 The major drawback is that the exact probability distribution for random states constructed this way are usually not known; one has to estimate approximate distributions, and doing this reliably is a numerical challenge in itself.
 Thus, rejection sampling methods that proceed from known proposal distributions are still often favored for sampling from a desired target distribution.
-However, even if one can directly draw from a reliable reference distribution that well mimics the target distribution---for example, using a version of the complex Wishart distribution \cite{Wishart1928,Goodman1963a,Goodman1963b}---the exponential reduction of the acceptance rate as the dimension increases makes it rather impractical to go beyond sampling small quantum systems (see, for example, Ref.~\cite{Han2021Wishart}).
+However, even if one can directly draw from a reliable reference distribution that well mimics the target distribution---for example, using a version of the complex Wishart distribution \cite{Wishart1928,Goodman1963a,Goodman1963b}---the exponential reduction of the acceptance rate as the dimension increases makes it rather impractical to go beyond sampling small quantum systems (see, for example, Reference~\cite{Han2021Wishart}). \footnote{Other rejection-sampling-based methods, such as adaptive rejection sampling, suffer from this problem, too.}

 Monte-Carlo-based algorithms~\cite{Hastings1970} can be much more resilient against this curse of dimensionality.
-The major difficulty encountered in using Monte Carlo methods comes from the incorporation of constraints into the parameter space.
+The major difficulty encountered in using Monte Carlo (MC) methods comes from the incorporation of constraints into the parameter space.
 For instance, enforcing the positivity constraint needed for a physical state, which is intrinsic to quantum systems, can be extremely challenging.
 Algorithms that rely on clever random walks in the probability simplex, such as the Markov Chain Monte Carlo (MCMC), suffer from low acceptance rates because of this positivity constraint, and the Hamiltonian Monte Carlo (HMC) algorithm~\cite{neal2012mcmc}, whose random walk stays in the state space, depends on the evaluation of a Jacobian determinant and its derivatives, found to be numerically unreliable in a high-dimensional quantum state space~\cite{Shang2015, Seah2015}.